quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 We were therefore motivated to develop a statistical method that could overcome the sparsity of *de novo* mutation spectra, eliminate the need to test each $k$-mer mutation type separately, and enable sensitive detection of alleles that influence the germline mutation spectrum.

 Here, we present a new mutation spectrum association test, called "inter-haplotype distance," which minimizes multiple testing burdens and mitigates the challenges of sparsity in *de novo* mutation datasets.
-We leverage this method to re-analyze germline mutation data from the BXD family and find compelling evidence of a second mutator allele that was undetectable using previous approaches.
+We leverage this method to re-analyze germline mutation data from the BXD family and find compelling evidence for a second mutator allele that was undetectable using previous approaches.
-The new allele appears to interact epistatically with the mutator that was previously discovered in the BXDs, further augmenting the C>A germline mutation rate in a subset of mice.
+The new allele appears to interact epistatically with the mutator that was previously discovered in the BXDs, further augmenting the C>A germline mutation rate in a subset of inbred mice.
-Our observation of epistasis suggests that mild DNA repair deficiencies may compound one another, as mutator alleles chip away at the redundant systems that collectively maintain germline integrity.
+Our observation of epistasis suggests that mild DNA repair deficiencies can compound one another, as mutator alleles chip away at the redundant systems that collectively maintain germline integrity.

 ## Results

 ### A novel method for detecting mutator alleles

-We developed a statistical method, termed "inter-haplotype distance" (IHD), to detect loci that are associated with mutation spectrum variation in biparental RILs (Figure {@fig:distance-method}).
+We developed a statistical method, termed "inter-haplotype distance" (IHD), to detect loci that are associated with mutation spectrum variation in recombinant inbred lines (RILs) (Figure {@fig:distance-method}; *Materials and Methods*).
-Our approach leverages the fact that mutator alleles often leave behind distinct and detectable impressions on the *mutation spectrum*, even if they increase the overall mutation rate by a relatively small amount (*Materials and Methods*).
+Our approach leverages the fact that mutator alleles often leave behind distinct and detectable impressions on the *mutation spectrum*, even if they increase the overall mutation rate by a relatively small amount.
 Given a population of haplotypes, we assume that each has been genotyped at the same collection of biallelic loci and each harbors *de novo* mutations that have been partitioned by $k$-mer context (Figure @fig:distance-method).
 At every locus, we calculate a cosine distance between the aggregate mutation spectra of haplotypes that inherited either parental allele.
 Using permutation tests, we then identify loci at which those distances are larger than what we'd expect by random chance.
-To account for polygenic effects on the mutation process that might be shared between samples, we also regress cosine distances against the genetic similarity between haplotype groups at each marker, and assess significance using the fitted residuals (which we call the "adjusted" cosine distances) (*Materials and Methods*).
+To account for polygenic effects on the mutation process that might be shared between BXDs, we also regress cosine distances against the genetic similarity between haplotype groups at each marker, and assess significance using the fitted residuals (which we call the "adjusted" cosine distances) (*Materials and Methods*).

 Our method's power is primarily limited by the initial mutation rate of the $k$-mer mutation type affected by a mutator allele and the total number of *de novo* mutations used to detect it (Figure {@fig:simulations}).
 Given 100 haplotypes with an average of 500 *de novo* germline mutations each, IHD has approximately 90% power to detect a mutator allele that increases the C>A *de novo* mutation rate by as little as 20%.